Dissecting an asthma inhaler with a dose counter

 Life is good with asthma inhalers!
 Better living through chemistry!
 Thanks for playing, thanks for breathing, thanks for reading!

-Le Chiffre is seen to be using his MDI inhaler device too fast for good lung deposition and does not often shake the inhaler before use.
+Le Chiffre is seen to be using his [metered dose inhaler] device too fast for good lung deposition and does not often shake the inhaler before use.
 This will only result in deterioration of his symptoms and poor asthma control during stressful situations.

 The propellants of these metered-dose inhalers are often potent greenhouse gases!
 Inhalers accounted for 4% of the greenhouse gas emissions of the entire UK National Health Service in a recent year.
 My doctor recently switched me to a different control inhaler, which uses powders - there’s more plastic waste, but it must be better for climate. ↩